 - Mistaken identity: You were not the person who committed the act of indecent exposure.
 Witnesses often only catch fleeting glances of the suspect, which lends heavily to the possibility of mistaken identities.

 The aforementioned defenses are only possibilities.
-One, all or none of them might apply to your case.
-It is important to let us work closely with you to determine the best possible path to a valid defense.
+One, all, or none of them might apply to your case.
+It is important to let a local lawyer work closely with you to determine the best possible path to a valid defense.

 Time is not on your side when you are accused of a sex crime.
 Failing to take action soon will dramatically increase your likelihood of being convicted and ordered to become a registered sex offender.
 We are standing by to stand up for you.
 Contact us as soon as you can to begin your defense.